reactjs/react.dev/beta/src/pages/learn/a-javascript-refresher.md

 ## Array Methods {/*array-methods*/}

 Array iteration is one of the key building blocks of developing applications with React.
-Let's see some of the things you can do with an array:
+Below are some of the operations you can do with an array:

 ```js
 const people = [{